The sparse parity matrix: Introduction

 Sharp thresholds are the hallmark of probabilistic combinatorics.
 The classic, of course, is the giant component threshold, below which the random graph decomposes into many tiny components but above which a unique giant emerges~\cite{ER}.
 Its (normalised) size concentrates on a deterministic value.
 Similarly, once the edge probability crosses a certain threshold the random graph contains a Hamilton cycle \whp, which fails to be present below that threshold~\cite{KS}.
 Monotone properties quite generally exhibit sharp thresholds~\cite{Ehud}.
 Only inside the critical windows of phase transitions are we accustomed to deviations from this zero/one behaviour~\cite{BB}.

 In this paper we investigate the simplest conceivable model of a sparse random matrix.
-There is one single parameter, the density $d>0$ of non-zero entries.
+There is one single parameter, the average number $d>0$ of non-zero entries per row.
 Specifically, we obtain the $n\times n$-matrix $\vA=\vA(n,p)$ over $\field$ by setting every entry to one with probability $p=(d/n)\wedge 1$ independently.
-Remarkably, this innocuous random matrix exhibits a critical behaviour, deviant from the usual zero--one law, for all $d$ outside a small interval.
-The result has ramifications for random constraint satisfaction and statistical inference.
+We will show that, remarkably, this innocuous random matrix exhibits a critical behaviour, deviant from the usual zero--one law, for all $d$ outside a small interval.
+This result, which is the main focus of this paper, has ramifications for random constraint satisfaction and statistical inference.

 To begin with constraint satisfaction (we will turn to inference in Section~\ref{Sec_intro_overlap}), consider a random vector $\vy$ from the column space of $\vA$.
 The random linear system $\vA x=\vy$ constitutes a random constraint satisfaction problem par excellence.
 Its space of solutions is a natural object of study.
 In fact, the problem is reminiscent of the intensely studied random $k$-XORSAT problem, where we ask for solutions to a Boolean formula whose clauses are XORs of $k$ random literals~\cite{AchlioptasMolloy,CDMM,DuboisMandler,Dietzfelbinger,Ibrahimi,MRTZ,PittelSorkin}.
 Random $k$-XORSAT is equivalent to a random linear system over $\FF_2$ whose every row contains precisely $k$ ones.